tanisha-wal/Fortune-500-Companies-Revenue-Growth-Analysis-with-Web-Scraping/README.md

+# Fortune 500 Revenue & Growth Analysis (2024-25)

-This project performs a web scraping, data cleaning, and exploratory analysis of the Fortune 500 companies’ revenue and growth data for 2024-25.
-Using Python, the project extracts data from Wikipedia, processes it, and visualizes key trends in revenue, growth, industries, and headquarters.
+Unlock the secrets behind the world’s top-performing companies!
+This project **scrapes, cleans, analyzes, and visualizes** the latest Fortune 500 revenue and growth data for 2024-25, providing actionable insights into industries, trends, and geographical performance.

-*Features*
+## 🚀 Key Features

-Web Scraping: Extracts Fortune 500 data using Python and BeautifulSoup.
+- **Dynamic Web Scraping:** Automatically extracts Fortune 500 company data from Wikipedia using **Python** and **BeautifulSoup**.

-Data Cleaning: Handles missing values, converts data types, and formats numeric/percentage fields.
+- **Smart Data Cleaning:** Handles missing values, formats numeric and percentage fields, and ensures your data is analysis-ready.

-Exploratory Data Analysis (EDA): Summarizes top companies, industries, and revenue distributions.
+- **Powerful Exploratory Data Analysis (EDA):** Discover top companies, leading industries, revenue distributions, and growth patterns.

-Data Visualization: Generates histograms, bar charts, boxplots, and pair plots using Matplotlib and Seaborn.
+- **Insightful Data Visualizations:** Stunning histograms, bar charts, boxplots, and pair plots powered by **Matplotlib** and **Seaborn**.

-Insights: Identifies top-performing companies, industries by revenue, and geographical revenue distribution.
+- **Actionable Business Insights:** Identify top-performing companies, revenue-leading industries, and geographical hotspots of revenue.

-*Technologies Used*

-Python 3.x

-Pandas & NumPy (Data Manipulation)

-BeautifulSoup (Web Scraping)

-Matplotlib & Seaborn (Data Visualization)

-SQL (for aggregations and queries)
+## 💡 Technologies Used

+- **Python 3.x** – Core programming and data manipulation
+- **Pandas & NumPy** – Efficient data cleaning and transformations
+- **BeautifulSoup** – Web scraping for real-time data extraction
+- **Matplotlib & Seaborn** – Interactive, professional-grade visualizations
+- **SQL** – Complex aggregations, queries, and insights

+## Why This Project Stands Out

+- Transform raw web data into **insightful business intelligence**.
+- Provides a **clear picture of revenue trends and growth patterns** across industries and regions.
+- Ideal for **business analysts, data enthusiasts, and decision-makers** looking for data-driven strategies.

+## 📊 Visualizations & Insights

+- Top companies by revenue and growth
+- Industry-wise revenue distribution
+- Geographical revenue hotspots
+- Trends in revenue growth for 2024-25

+---

+**Get started** by cloning the repo, running the notebook, and exploring the data visualizations to gain meaningful insights from the Fortune 500 dataset!